-Job 38:29 29 "From whose womb has come the ice?
+Job 38:29 "From whose womb has come the ice?
 And the frost of heaven, who has given it birth?

-Is ice and frost birthed from the womb of a woman?
+Is ice and frost birthed from the womb of a woman as intimated in this verse?

 Unless we ignore the use of special language that God is employing we would have to say, yes, ice and frost are birthed from the womb of a woman, since God suggests that it is.
 And who are we to question God and His word?